Montreal Expos: Jarry Park years (1969–1976)

 The team's best player, and first star, in its early seasons was Rusty Staub.
-Acquired from the Houston Astros in a trade prior to the Expos' inaugural season, he led the Expos with 30 home runs in 1970 and, owing to his red hair, was nicknamed Le Grand Orange.
+Acquired from the Houston Astros in a trade before the Expos' inaugural season, he led the Expos with 30 home runs in 1970 and, owing to his red hair, was nicknamed Le Grand Orange.
 Staub was Montreal's lone representative at the All-Star Game in the team's first three seasons, and endeared himself to the local fans by learning French.
 Also popular was pitcher Claude Raymond, who completed his major league career with Montreal in 1972 and was the team's first French-Canadian star.
 Pitcher Carl Morton, who posted an 18–11 record in 1970, was the first player in franchise history to be named National League Rookie of the Year.
 Bill Stoneman threw his second no-hitter, and the first pitched outside the United States, in a 7–0 win over the New York Mets in Montreal on October 2, 1972.

 The team failed to post a winning season in its first ten years and finished fifth or sixth in the six-team NL East eight times.
 Attendance declined as the initial excitement of having a team wore off.
 It recovered briefly in 1973 as the Expos mounted an unsuccessful charge at the NL East pennant, before declining sharply in 1974 and beyond.
 By 1976, attendance had dropped to just over 600,000 fans over the course of the season, less than half of what the Expos drew in their inaugural season.

 The on-field performance was not the only concern for the Expos.
 Jarry Park was only intended to serve as a temporary home until 1971 at the latest.
 Even allowing for this, it left much to be desired as a baseball venue.
 The grandstands were completely exposed to the elements, forcing the Expos to postpone a number of early-season games.
 Additionally, the sun set directly in the face of first basemen, forcing delays.
 Due to numerous delays and cost overruns with its intended replacement, Olympic Stadium, the Expos were forced to stay in Jarry through 1976.

-The team's future was also placed in doubt following an angry speech by Bronfman in which he threatened to relocate his family and the Seagram company outside Quebec if the separatist Parti Québécois (PQ) won a majority government in the 1976 Quebec election.
+The team's future was also placed in doubt after an angry speech by Bronfman in which he threatened to move his family and the Seagram company outside Quebec if the separatist Parti Québécois (PQ) won a majority government in the 1976 Quebec election.
 The Parti Québécois did win the election; however, Bronfman and the Expos remained in Quebec.